Taingy, Puisaye-Forterre land, département Yonne, Burgundy.

 The quarry is used by sculptors to create artworks on site, many of them can be seen on a tour.
 It has become a centre of stone-carving skills and a meeting place of the elite stone carvers of France.
 The most spectacular is probably the Escalier de L’Ascension (Stairs of the Ascension), a huge spiral staircase which was created by a group of 60 members of the Union Compagnonniques des Devoirs Unis.
 The masons, stonemasons, sculptors, engravers, blacksmiths worked for 10 years right in front of the visitors each year at Ascension and All Saints day.
 The spiral staircase has a hollow core and two helical stringers with ornamentation.
 It is 9 m high, has a diameter of 4 m and weighs 25 tons.

-The quarry is used by up to 10 different species of bats.
+The quarry is home to up to 10 different species of bats.
 They stay in the quarry during winter for hibernation and some stay during summer and use it as a nursery.